-- 1. Performance Requirement: Each room shall have adequate natural or artificial illumination to permit normal indoor activities and to support the health and safety of occupants.
+- Thermal Environment - 1.
+Performance Requirement: The dwelling unit shall have and be capable of maintaining a thermal environment healthy for the human body. - 2.
+Acceptability Criteria: The dwelling unit shall contain a safe heating system which is in proper operating condition and can provide adequate heat to each room in the dwelling unit to ensure a healthy living environment.
+Unvented room heaters which burn gas, oil or kerosene are unacceptable. - Illumination and Electricity - 1.
+Performance Requirement: Each room shall have adequate natural or artificial illumination to permit normal indoor activities and to support the health and safety of occupants.
 Sufficient electrical outlets shall be provided to permit use of essential electrical appliances.
 Electric fixtures and wiring must ensure safety from fire. - 2.
 Acceptability Criteria: Living and sleeping rooms shall include at least one window.
 A ceiling or wall type light fixture shall be present and operable in both the bathroom and kitchen area.
-At least two electric outlets shall be present and operable in the living room area, kitchen area and each bedroom area.

-• Structure and Materials

-- 1. Performance Requirement: The dwelling unit shall be structurally sound so as not to pose any threat to the health and safety of the occupants and to protect the occupants from the environment. - 2.
+At least two electric outlets shall be present and operable in the living room area, kitchen area and each bedroom area. - Structure and Materials - 1.
+Performance Requirement: The dwelling unit shall be structurally sound so as not to pose any threat to the health and safety of the occupants and to protect the occupants from the environment. - 2.
 Acceptability Criteria: Ceilings, walls and floors shall not have any serious defects, such as severe bulging or leaning, large holes, loose surface materials, severe buckling or noticeable movement under walking stress, missing parts or other serious damage.
 The roof structure shall be firm and the roof shall be weather tight.
 The exterior wall structure and exterior wall surface shall not have any serious defects, such as serious leaning, buckling, sagging, cracks or holes, loose siding or other serious damage resulting in air infiltration or vermin infestation.
-The condition and equipment of interior and exterior stairways, halls, porches, walkways, etc. shall be such as not to present a danger of tripping or falling.
-In the case of a mobile home, the home shall be securely anchored by a tie down device which distributes and transfers the loads imposed by the unit to appropriate ground anchors so as to resist wind overturning and sliding.
+The condition and equipment of interior and exterior stairways, halls, porches, walkways, etc. shall be such as not to present a danger of tripping or falling. - Interior Air Quality - 1.
+Performance Requirement: The dwelling unit shall be free of pollutants in the air at levels that threaten the health of the occupants. - 2.
+Acceptability Criteria: The dwelling unit shall be free from dangerous levels of air pollution from carbon monoxide, sewer gas, fuel gas, dust and other harmful air pollutants.
+Air circulation shall be adequate throughout the unit.
+Bathroom areas shall have at least one operable window or other adequate exhaust ventilation.
+Any room used for sleeping must have at least one operable window.